Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 I recently walked into an after school program of five and 6-year-olds and saw a large group of kids sitting on the floor, huddled close in somewhat of a circle around a child that was moving cups quickly and stacking them on top of each other.
 She was forming the cups in a triangle or pyramid shape.
 Everyone in the room was having fun and they were all laughing and extremely engaged with the activity.

-We often use this same activity at our center to help students build a foundation for learning.
 Cup stacking has many benefits for cognitive development and targets specific areas of the body and the brain to increase intelligence, problem solving skills and critical thinking.

 Jean Blaydes Madigan, founder of Action Based Learning and author of Thinking on Your Feet says, “What makes us move, makes us think.
 New learning follows established motor patterns first before it is stored in the cortex.
 Therefore, if we teach our students to move better, the better thinkers they will become…Information that is arranged in patterns is more easily processed, retained and retrieved.”